ADLIN100/project2/README.md

   by: Adwin Lin

-# title

-What does Community mean to you?
+# What does Community mean to you?

 # project overview